 Ulistac Natural Area has seen many changes throughout time, from its settlement by the Ohlone Indians many years ago, to its present restoration campaign.

 Many historians and ethnographers have referred to the indigenous people of the South Bay as Costanoans, derived and anglicized from the Spanish word at the time of contact “costeños,” or, people of the coast.
 This name was never adopted by the Native Americans themselves, each of whom had a name for his or her own group.
 Around 1916, descendants of different groups of “Mission Indians” began calling themselves Ohlone, which may have been the name of a prominent village along the San Mateo coast, or could have been a Miwok or Native American word meaning “western people”.
 The name has come into general use since the 1970’s and today is understood by many to include all native Americans tracing their lineage back to the East and South Bay.
 Different sources suggest that the early ancestors of today’s Ohlone people may have inhabited the Bay Area anywhere from 500 AD to as long ago as 3000 BC.
 From as early as 1000 BC until the end of the 18th century, Ohlone inhabited the site and founded a village called Ulistac.
-In their language, “tac” means “place,” while Uli was most likely the name of a chief.
-Thus, Ulistac meant Uli’s place, although other sources define it as “at Ulis.”
+In their language, “tac” means “place”, while "Ulis" means basket.
+Thus, Ulistac meant "basket place", or place where baskets are woven.
 The Tares Indians, a Tamien triblet, lived in the area undisturbed by European influence for several centuries.

 The Missionaries and Americans